4 hours, 15 premium binoculars

 Leica Ultravid 8x32 HD Plus - TWO SAMPLES

 My own sample is a very good one.
 I had reviewed another, basically identical Leica demo sample and used a third sample briefly, which seemed weaker than my own and which I would not have bought.
-A tiny but very powerful bin, which really stood its ground even against the 8x42s, except for ease of view, its biggest flaw, which made me fall out of love with it.
+A tiny but very powerful bin, which really stood its ground even against the 8x42s, except for ease of view, its biggest flaw.
 Very sharp, very contrasty, great colours.

 Leica Ultravid 8x42 HD Plus

 Was my favourite glass in the 8x42 shootout and I could still see why - a very beautiful, relaxed view in a compact glass.
 I was sure the 7x42 is an even better binocular, but had never compared them directly before.
 When doing so, I was puzzled why under reasonably bright viewing conditions the 7x42 was so much brighter and definitely less warm then the 8x42.
-My thought was: Am I comparing an HD to an HD Plus version?
+Damn, was Leica using up components from the HD line instead of HD Plus glass???
 I should have compared the 8x42 Plus to the 8x42 HD too, as there was a sample available.

 Leica Ultravid 8x50 HD